parent coaching in sports

 Is it a good idea for parents to coach their children in badminton?

 Oliver Shepherd asked sport and performance psychologist Muhammed Deen of MD Performance Psychology.
-Mr. Deen is originally from the United Kingdom but is now residing in Malaysia.
+Mr. Deen is originally from the United Kingdom but currently resides in Malaysia.
 He has helped many badminton players with mental training over the years.

 Watch the video and read the video transcript below.
 The transcript has been edited for clarity.
 Get more badminton stories